01100100/blog/content/posts/kreuzungen.md

 ### Strava Oauth

-TODO: we want users to connect with strava and then request the activites data from Strava. talk about the decision/impossible to avoid situation of adding a backend to implement strava oauth.
+TODO: we want users to connect with strava and then request the activites data from Strava. give a brief explination of what a oauth flow is and  explain why it is impossible to avoid situation of adding a backend to implement strava oauth.
 Explain that a backend is needed to hold the client secret and avoid it being in the front end and thus leaked into the world.
-Explain how you keep the backend as lightweight as possible using flask and point to the codein `src/auth.py`, and mention much could be improved.
+Explain the intention to keep the backend as lightweight as possible using flask and point to the codein `src/auth.py`, and mention much could be improved.

 > All developers need to register their application before getting started.
 A registered application will be assigned a client ID and client secret.
 The secret is used for authentication and should never be shared.
 - https://developers.strava.com/docs/authentication/